LCC-CIT/CS210-CourseMaterials/Labs/Lab03-TextClassification/CS210_Lab03_Part1_Instructions.md

 ## Submitting your lab work on Moodle

 Upload the one file to the Lab 3, Part 1 assignment link.
+You only need to submit your code.
+You <u>do not</u> need to upload your virtual environment (.venv) folder.

 (No code review is needed)